georgesmith9914/smartnft/README.md

 # Smart Social NFT

+Why are your NFTs static?
-Build smart, social NFTs and have fun!
+Build smart, interactive, social NFTs and have fun!

-Steps:
-1. Choose image/media asset for NFT
-2. Choose what you want NFT to do
+# Watch demo video here https://www.loom.com/share/cb09fdb2faba409aa7257a015322894f .

+# Steps to build and run:
+1. Git clone this repository
+2. cd minty and run npm install
+3. Use our demo app to create interactive NFTs and have fun!

+# Technologies used
+1. IPFS
+2. Streamr
-3. Deploy NFT contract
+3. Chainlink
-4. Mint NFT
+4. Infura
+5. and other technologies.